-This edition was published by HarperCollins on January 24, 2006 in hardcover and has 352 pages.
+This forensic mystery is a hardcover edition that was published by HarperCollins on January 24, 2006 and has 352 pages.

 First in the Body Farm mystery series revolving around Dr. Brockton at the University of Tennessee in Knoxville.